usenocturne/nocturne/README.md

 <details>
 <summary>Using Terbium (Recommended)</summary>

-Open [Terbium](https://terbium.app/) in a web usb compatible browser (ex.
-Google Chrome, Chromium, etc)
+Open [Terbium](https://terbium.app/) in a WebUSB compatible browser (ex.
+Google Chrome, Chromium, etc).

-Follow the prompts in Terbium as they follow and select the folder path `/path/to/nocturne-image/image` as the image folder.
+Follow the prompts in Terbium and select the folder path `/path/to/nocturne-image/image` when prompted to select an image folder.

 </details>